T-Python-Sep-24/UNIT-PROJECT-3/README.md

 - Use naming conventions & best practices.
 - Strive to make the user journey intuitive and complete.

-## Example Projects :

-1. **Task Management System:**
-- **Overview:** Create a platform for managing tasks and projects within a team or organization.
-- **Features:**
-- User authentication and role-based access control.
-- Task creation, assignment, and tracking.
-- Project management with milestones.
-- File uploads and comments on tasks.
-- Notification system for task updates.

 ## Use python-dotenv to save your sensitive data.
 - https://pypi.org/project/python-dotenv/